casalem98/Spotify-Playlist-from-Youtube/README.md

 Unable to identify every music video from Youtube due to different formatting from source page of each music video.
 As of recent has a 70% transfer rate of the detected music.
 The songs that are not transferred over to Spotify are listed in a results.txt outputted by the program.

+There is a way of getting a high percent transfer value by about 10% but it makes the program take longer to process through all the videos, as one of the methods in getting the songs used is looking at the webpage source.
+Doing this for every song takes too long.